-This DIY pallet air conditioning cover couldn’t be any easier.
+This DIY pallet AC unit cover couldn’t be any easier.
 If you’re looking for a quick way to cover your unsightly air conditioning unit, pallets are the way to go.
-Here’s a simple tutorial for this DIY wood air conditioner cover.
+Here’s a simple tutorial for this DIY AC unit cover.

 Guys, do you ever feel like you’re running a marathon without a drink of water?
 That is what home ownership has felt like the last few

-Ready to see this DIY Pallet AC Cover?
+Ready to see this DIY Pallet AC Unit Cover?

 Our goal for the cover was to keep it simple and frugal.
 45 minutes and free?
 Mission accomplished.
-All you need for this Pallet AC Cover project is some basic tools (like a circular saw and a drill), a handful of outdoor wood screws (which we already had on hand from building our fence) and three pallets.
+All you need for this Pallet AC unt Cover project is some basic tools), a handful of outdoor wood screws (which we already had on hand from building our fence) and three pallets.
 If you’re having troubles finding pallets, check out your local Craigslist, Facebook groups or try asking grocery stores if they have any you can take.

 Step One: Cut Front Pallet Down To Size